sadmankiba/bendability/docs/Boundaries.md

 BF2.
 Box distrib at distance.
 [F18] [C16]

 **Observations**
-1. In BF2 line plot, yes, boundaries are increasingly more bendable towards center.
+1. ** In BF2 line plot, yes, boundaries are increasingly more bendable towards center.
 At center, a significant rise in bendability.
+  - More precisely, if we take -200 to +200 there's a significant upward hill in 0 to +100 compared to rest.
-In BF2 box, boundaries rise at middle and seems to drop upto -1000nt and +1000nt.
+  - If we take -2000 to +2000 line c0 mean and smoothen it out, there's a clear rise towards middle. [] In BF2 box, boundaries rise at middle and seems to drop upto -1000nt and +1000nt.

 2. Promoter boundaries: